Fresno State offers nationally recognized residencies in partnership with school districts

 During the program, participants benefit from a unique residency experience.
 They

-are assigned an experienced bilingual mentor teacher who provides invaluable guidance
+are assigned an experienced and vetted mentor teacher who provides invaluable guidance

 and support throughout their journey.
 In addition, each participant is paired with